mohbenaicha/Computer-Vision---Who-s-That-Pokemon/README.md

 Natural language processing for semantic similarity using TFIDG, GloVe and BERT mini-project;

-Image scraper is in ipython format.
+The image scraper is in ipython format.
 It can be easily changed to an exe script.